VIDHISHAK15/Landsat-Temperature/README.md

 LST functions as a vital measurement tool to check urban transformation and test different strategies which attempt to reduce heat impacts.
-This research makes efficient use of United States Geological Survey satellite data as well as Google Earth Engine capabilities to process vast geospa- tial dataset information.
+This research makes efficient use of United States Geological Survey satellite data as well as Google Earth Engine capabilities to process vast geospa tial dataset information.
 The analysis depth becomes stronger through the application of machine learning and advanced data processing meth- ods that run under Google Colab.
 The presented study displays compre-